Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings-sub-organizations.md

 ![Menu](/_images/docbits/Settings/Sub Organizations/image_2_menu.png)

-This is where you will find your previously created sub organizations, as well as where you can create new sub organizations.
+This is where you will find your previously created sub-organizations, as well as where you can create new sub-organizations.

 ## How to create a Sub Organization